ngol0/FDS-public/README.md

 ### Prompt:
 Prompts for each dataset are set up in .txt files.
 They are located in: `data/<dataset_name>`.

 Each step’s prompt is dynamically customized based on the selected criterion.
-The script automatically embeds the corresponding values from the `criteria_prompt` (all steps), `examplar_criteria` (step 2a), and `num_classes` (step 3) lists defined in `utils/argument.py`, to make sure that each step uses the appropriate wording for the chosen criterion.
+The script automatically embeds the corresponding values from the `criteria_prompt`, `examplar_criteria`, and `num_classes` lists defined in `utils/argument.py`, to make sure that each step uses the appropriate wording for the chosen criterion.

 After running, the prompts for that run are also copied into the output folder.